HappySunChild/confusion/README.md

 ## Platform Support
 `confusion` is designed to be as platform-agnostic as possible.
 It avoids depending on runtime-specific features (such as Roblox's `Instance`, tweens and task scheduler), allowing its reactive primitives to be used in a wider range of environments.

-This doesn't mean that platform-specific utilities won't provided though, it just means that they aren't included by default.
+This doesn't mean that platform-specific utilities won't be provided though, it just means that they aren't included by default.
 If you find that `confusion` doesn't have support for your specific runtime, you are welcome to open an issue or PR for it!

 ### Platform-specific Integration